Today's Articles

 Herring joined the Howard faculty in 1921, started the University's Art department in 1922, was its head until he retired in 1953, and founded the University's Gallery of Art in 1928 (it opened in 1930).
 Aden, a former student of Herring at Howard who was the first curator of the University's Gallery of Art until he left that position in 1943, was the director of the Barnett-Aden gallery, named after his mother, Naomi Barnett Aden.
 Black artists featured at the gallery included Alma ThomasElizabeth CatlettLois Mailou JonesCharles WhiteEdward Mitchell BannisterJacob LawrenceLaura Wheeler WaringRomare BeardenHenry O. Tanner, and Bernice Cross.

 Eleanor Roosevelt was photographed visiting the Barnett-Aden Gallery in 1944 as First Lady.
-Romare Bearden said that he first saw a Matisse in Washington at the Barnett-Aden.
+Romare Bearden said he first saw a Matisse in Washington at the Barnett-Aden.
 Therese Schwartz wrote that the Barnett-Aden was the most important art gallery in America south of New York.
 The gallery began to decline in the late 1950s.
 After the death of the founders in 1961 (Aden) and 1969 (Herring), the gallery closed, and the bulk of the gallery's collection was transferred via Adolphus Ealey to the Museum of African American Art in Tampa, FL (now defunct) as well as to private collections.

 New Poem Each Day